lyndon025/playtested/src/content/article/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity-full-review-turb
+title: Pays homage to classic titles while carving its own distinct identity | Full Review - Turbo Overkill
+game: Turbo Overkill
 description: Turbo Overkill Turbo Overkill is a high-octane first-person shooter that blends the intense bullet-hell and high speed action of retro titles like Doom and Quake with a cyberpunk aesthetic.
 The game thrusts players into a dystopian future where advanced technology and chaos converge.
 featured: false
-pubDate: 2023-08-15
-tags:
-- action
-- indie
-- pc
-- shooter
-- taptap
-- turbo-overkill
-thumb: /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-0.avif
-title: Pays homage to classic titles while carving its own distinct identity | Full Review - Turbo Overkill
-game: Turbo Overkill
 gallery:
   - /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-0.avif
   - /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-1.avif
   - /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-2.avif
   - /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-3.avif
   - /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-4.avif
   - /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-5.avif
   - /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-6.avif
   - /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-7.avif
   - /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-8.avif
+pubDate: 2023-08-15
+tags:
+  - action
+  - indie
+  - pc
+  - shooter
+  - taptap
+  - turbo-overkill
+thumb: /images/reviews/legacy/2023-08-15-pays-homage-to-classic-titles-while-carving-its-own-distinct-identity--full-review---turb-0.avif
 ---

 Turbo Overkill
 Turbo Overkill is a high-octane first-person shooter that blends the intense bullet-hell and high speed action of retro titles like Doom and Quake with a cyberpunk aesthetic.
 The game thrusts players into a dystopian future where advanced technology and chaos converge.

-**Pros:**
+## Pros

-+Intense Combat
+## +Intense Combat

-+Extremely responsive controls and movement system +Amazing art direction and overall visuals
+## +Extremely responsive controls and movement system

+## +Amazing art direction and overall visuals

-+A world that feels nostalgic, modern, and futuristic all at the same time +Huge arsenal of weapons and upgrades
+## +A world that feels nostalgic, modern, and futuristic all at the same time

+## +Huge arsenal of weapons and upgrades

-+Rewards exploration and is filled with secrets
+## +Rewards exploration and is filled with secrets

-**Cons:**
+## Cons
 - Confusing level design
 - Generic, forgettable story